Ashutosharekar/Netflix-Movies-TV-Shows-Analysis-Project/Readme.md

 ---
 <h2><a class =”anchor” id=”Author-&-Contact”></a>Author & Contact</h2>

-This project was created as a self-learning exercise based on publicly available datasets and online tutorials.
-All implementation and practice work is done by me.
-- Project by: Ashutosh Arekar
 - Email: ashutosharekar02@gmail.com
 - LinkedIn: https://www.linkedin.com/in/ashutosh-arekar-a837a2319/
 - GitHub: https://github.com/Ashutosharekar

+Disclaimer - This project was created as a self-learning exercise based on publicly available datasets and online tutorials.
+All implementation and practice work is done by me.

 ---